hs180-cn/vuash/README.md

 ## Hosted app

-The app running at http://vua.sh is hosted on Heroku, with automatic deploys from this [master branch](https://gitlab.com/broworkers/vuash/tree/master/).
+The app running at http://vua.sh is hosted on Heroku, with manual deploys from this [master branch](https://gitlab.com/broworkers/vuash/tree/master/).
 Production code is always paired with this repository.

 ## Support the project

 We currently pay for Vuash's domain from our own pocket.
-Please consider donating :balloon:
+Please consider donating 🙏

 [![Buy Me a Coffee](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/rmasoni)